April 6th…“HAVE YOU EVER GONE HUNTING WITH A MEMBER OF YOUR FAMILY?”

 Big brother and I plinked away night after night, farm after farm.
 For a couple of country boys, it was a kick in the shorts (slang for “good time”) and also served as some golden bonding moments between brothers, as well.
 Each evening, after we two “Heap Big Great White Norwegian Hunters” cleared out a barn of pigeons, we’d gather the “kill” and toss the bodies onto the nearest manure piles which were common on most farms.

 But then, one night, we encountered an “Alfred Hitchcock” moment.
 Around dusk, that evening, Lowell’s handsome ’57 Ford was cruising past a dark, vacant, abandoned farm place.
 The current owner of the property lived just up the gravel road a mile or so, so brother drove us over to the owner’s place to ask permission to shoot the pigeons in that old barn.
 The new owner was glad for us to rid the barn of those birds, so we returned to that desolate farm yard as the last rays of sun were fading behind the treed windbreak.
-Climbing out of Lowell’s car, we could sense that, in the waning light of dusk, that there was something very eeery about this particular barn and the whole farmyard in general.
-It was a palpable “dead” feeling without the presence of lights in the barn or any sign of life in that ghostly farmhouse, either; like we’d been used to seeing at other family farms around us.
+Climbing out of Lowell’s car, we could sense that, in the waning light of dusk, that there was something very eeerie about this particular barn and the whole farmyard in general.
+It was a palpable “dead” feeling without the presence of lights in the barn or any sign of life in that ghostly farmhouse, either; it was contrary to the like we’d been used to seeing at other family farms around us.
 Even the windbreak of cottonwood trees that surrounded the farmyard seemed to give out a whispering warning as the labored wind filtered through their lonely branches.